Updated: Jun 27, 2022

 Be honest with the school about the situation

 However, a school may get offended.
-IF you feel strong enough and confident about the second school then wait, and be honest.
+IF you feel strong enough and confident about the second school, wait and be honest.

 Get this freebie is full of teaching goodies - interview roadmap, resume hacks, and 5 common interview questions.